aksoyundan/natural-experiments/README.md

-This folder includes the following material to replicate the results discussed in Aksoy (2023) Natural Experiments for Sociological Research, edited by Ulf Liebe
+This folder includes the following material to replicate the results discussed in Aksoy (2023) Natural Experiments for Sociological Research, edited by Ulf Liebe.
+The paper can be found at: https://osf.io/preprints/socarxiv/hn79d

   r04.dta [dataset],